 Thesaurus Linguae Latinae is a Latin dictionary with additional information about authors, time period, publications and editions.

 Many of our e-resources require you to login using your university IT account.
-A complete list can be viewed here.

 The internet is a very useful tool for finding information and resources but it can be very difficult and time consuming to find relevant, up-to-date and accurate information and should be used with care.
 To help you search and evaluate web resources more effectively, try doing the Internet Detective online tutorial.